zanzeoo/skyconnect/README.md

 In More menu , select Restart ,the module should restart , then reconnect to it .

-To use it with Syncscan pro with your smartphone, in Synscanpro menu, Try to use a timeout serial link between 200 and 400ms Tu use is with stellarium , with your smartphone or tablet, start Synscanpro before then start stellarium
+To use it with Syncscan pro with your smartphone, in Synscanpro menu, Try to use a timeout serial link between 200 and 400ms To use it with stellarium , with your smartphone or tablet, start Synscanpro before then start stellarium

 If you want to use it in bluetooth just replace to DT-06 WIFI module by a HC-06 BLUETOOTH module .
 Be aware of the polarity, check the schematic